jylisadoney/intro-excel/5-create.md

 # More Help
 Excel includes numerous other charts and graphs.
 To learn more about them, navigate to the `Insert` tab and the `Charts` section.

-You can also visit [Microsoft's Available Chart Types website](https://support.office.com/en-us/article/available-chart-types-in-office-a6187218-807e-4103-9e0a-27cdb19afb90?ui=en-US&rs=en-US&ad=US).
+You can also visit <a href="https://support.office.com/en-us/article/available-chart-types-in-office-a6187218-807e-4103-9e0a-27cdb19afb90?ui=en-US&rs=en-US&ad=US" target="_blank">Microsoft's Available Chart Types website</a>.